 The definition of credit-impaired is fully aligned with the regulatory definition of default.
+In order to determine the best estimate of expected credit loss according to IFSR 9, an override of the regulatory default definition may be required.

 A commitment is also defined to be in default if Møre Boligkreditt AS: